A question we received from a client inspired this here blog:

 e.g

-The insurer offers you cover on the 9th of July, but you’re not due to draw down your mortgage until the 29th of August.
+The insurer accepts your application for mortgage protection on the 9th of July, but you’re not due to draw down your mortgage until the 29th of August so you decide to hold off starting your policy.

-We recommend starting your policy in advance to avoid any unforeseen medical issues screwing things up at the last minute for your peace of mind!
+That’s why we recommend starting your policy in advance – to avoid any unforeseen medical issues screwing things up at the last minute for your peace of mind!

 If starting your policy early, you should add one year to your policy and a bit extra to the cover.